-Magix Movie Studio by the European Magix software company is a feature rich video editing software program aimed at the consumer through to semi-pro video editing market.
+Magix Video Deluxe by the European Magix software company is a feature rich video editing software program aimed at the consumer through to semi-pro video editing market.

-It was previously named Movie Edit Pro however Magix purchased the Sony range of video editing software a few years back so along with that came Sony Movie Edit Pro.
+It was originally named Movie Edit Pro but then Magix purchased the Sony range of video editing software with the intention of developing both programs separately.

 Any Magix Movie Studio review has to begin with a little background so we can gain a clear picture of how we got here and where we are going!

-In its early years Movie Studio always offered a superior feature set in comparison to others on offer at this level.
+In its early years Magix always offered a superior feature set in comparison to others on offer at this level.

 The emphasis was always very heavy on the “latest and greatest” whilst reliability and stability came a distant second.